Blackburn Skua: Operational history

 During June 1940, Skuas of 801 Squadron flew from shore bases in Kent in support of the Dunkirk evacuation, acting as a unit of RAF Fighter Command.
 However, these Skuas were attacked on several occasions by RAF fighters who were unfamiliar with the aircraft and its paint scheme, with at least one aircraft being shot up by Spitfires and the gunner killed.
 It was to later crash land at Manston airfield.
 Following replenishment, Ark Royal brought along a flight of Skuas on its deployment into the Mediterranean later that year; it was these Skuas that dive-bombed the Richelieu in Dakar in September 1940.

 On 13 June 1940, two mostly-Skua squadrons suffered heavy losses during an attempt to bomb the Scharnhorst at Trondheim; of 15 aircraft in the raid, eight were shot down and the crews killed or taken prisoner.
 Among the latter were both squadron commanders, Captain RT Partridge (RM) and Lieutenant Commander John Casson (RN).
-One bomb hit Scharnhorst; however this did little damage.
+One bomb hit Scharnhorst; however, this did little damage.

 Despite its limitations, the Skua attained considerable success as a fighter against Axis bombers and flying boats over Norway, and to a lesser extent, in the Mediterranean in the early stages of the conflict.
-In action off Norway Skuas destroyed 28 Luftwaffe aircraft in air to air combat, including 17 He-111s and five JU-88s; all kills being confirmed via Luftwaffe records.
+In action off Norway Skuas destroyed 28 Luftwaffe aircraft in air to air combat, including 17 He 111s and five Ju 88s; all kills being confirmed via Luftwaffe records.
 Lieutenant Commander William Lucy went on to become a fighter ace while flying his Skua.
-However, as the war intensified, the Skua was found to be too slow and under powered to be an effective fleet defence fighter.
-Common Axis foes such as the Junkers Ju 88 and Savoia-Marchetti SM.79 were significantly faster than the Skua, making interception of these aircraft extremely difficult.
-Also its armament of four forward firing .303 rifle caliber machine guns was becoming increasingly inadequate for this role.
-Thus the type was withdrawn from front line service during 1941.
-Most Skuas were replaced by another two-seater, the Fairey Fulmar, which doubled the Skua's forward armament and had a speed advantage of 50 mph.
+Later on the Skua was found to be too slow and under-powered to be an effective fleet defence fighter.
+Common Axis aircraft such as the Junkers Ju 88 and Savoia-Marchetti SM.79 were much faster than the Skua, making interception of these aircraft extremely difficult.
+The armament of four forward-firing .303 rifle caliber machine guns was becoming increasingly inadequate for this role and the type was withdrawn from front line service during 1941.
+Most Skuas were replaced by another two-seater, the Fulmar, which doubled the Skua's forward armament and had a speed advantage of 50 mph.
 A number of aircraft were converted to target tugs, following withdrawal from front line service.
-Others were completed as target tugs from the factory and used by the RAF and Fleet Air Arm in this role (Fleet Requirements).
-They were also used as advanced trainers for the Fleet Air Arm.
+Other Skuas were completed as target tugs from the factory and used by the RAF and Fleet Air Arm in this role (Fleet Requirements).
+The Skua were also used as an advanced trainer for the Fleet Air Arm.
 The last Skua in service was struck off charge in March 1945.